 That’s why taking an online course is the best way to learn piano only if it provides easy concepts that are, both, simple to understand and necessary to a solid foundation.

 Does the course give you a fun time with the piano?
 If you have to do boring drills and play music you dislike, then the course is probably not for you.
+But if you would like to learn how to play pop piano, it’s probably for you.
 When taking online courses, there is no one to force you to do this or that – you have to rely on self-discipline to make sure that you are taking beginner piano lessons and practicing.

 If you don’t find it interesting anymore, you get distracted and fall behind.
 Plus, the fact that signing up for online courses is easier, as well as cheaper, than hiring a teacher.
 Once you are bored with it, you can quit without hesitance.
 And that’s it.
 You just wasted your time and effort for nothing.

 If you have a busy schedule or can’t afford in-person lessons, taking an online course is the best way to learn piano.
 However, as there are many available courses on the market, so it’s easy to waste your time, effort, and money on the wrong one.
 Before signing up for an online course, make sure it fits how you want to learn, your schedule, and your motivations!